emtee40/fdroid-wiki/Buildserver/Buildserver-VM-components.md

 ## Assembling

-1. `Basebox` is created with [basebox/fdroid_basebox.py](https://gitlab.com/fdroid/basebox/-/blob/master/fdroid_basebox.py)
+1. _basebox_ is created with [basebox/fdroid_basebox.py](https://gitlab.com/fdroid/basebox/-/blob/master/fdroid_basebox.py)
-1. `Bootstrap Buildserver` can be used to setup a Buildserver locally
+1. _fdroid-bootstrap-buildserver_ will create complete _buildserver_ instance with a _buildserver_ guest VM, both the host and guest VMs are built on top of _basebox_.
+The production _buildserver_ host runs on bare metal, so it uses a Debian install, not _basebox_.

 - Unknown time: `Buildserver provision script`s run
 - Unknown time: `makebuildserver` runs